-The Fukasawa approach to product design is very original and concepts "no worries" and "Design dissolving in behavior" are international consensus.
-Fukasawa considers the simplicity in design as a way to promote the completeness and a harmonious relationship between the user, the object and the environment as the very purpose of the project.
-This way of thinking is also called the "Outline", or outline.
-Delineate means defining the boundaries of the relationship between objects, people and environment.
-Today Fukasawa lives in Tokyo where he has his small team, and cooperates with many leading international companies.
+Fukasawa's approach to product design is very original and his concepts "Without thoughts" and "Design that dissolves into behavior" find consensus on an international level.
+Fukasawa considers simplicity in design as a way to foster completeness and a harmonious relationship between the user, the object and the environment as the purpose of the project itself.
+This way of thinking is also called "Outline", or delineate.
+Delineating means defining the boundaries of the relationship between objects, people and the environment.
+Today Fukasawa lives in Tokyo where he has his small team, and collaborates with many important international companies.

 Besides the title of Honorable Royal Designer for Industry, insignitogli by the Royal Society of Arts in 2007 as an example for the industry, Fukasawa has won many other awards.

 Fukasawa is a director of 21_21 Site Design and member of the Advisory Committee for the design of MUJI.
 It is also President of the "GOOD DESIGN AWARD," professor at Musashino Art University, visiting professor at the Tama Art University and a member of the Study Group on the Strategic Design Applications Ministry of Economy, Trade and Industry.